Atiehmerikh/FABRIK_Full_Body/README.md

 ## OutPut:

-	Out put is a text file ("angles.txt" ) which computed joint angles and also the final position in stick diagram.
+Output is a text file (`angles.txt`) which computed joint angles and also the final position in stick diagram.

 ## References:

 The FABRIK algorithm is explained in the following research paper:

 	Aristidou, A., & Lasenby, J. (2011).
 FABRIK: a fast, iterative solver for the inverse kinematics problem.
 Graphical Models, 73(5), 243-260.

 ## TODO

 1- solve the algorihm for joints constraint which makes parabolic section in joints reference plane 2- target locating on the line of kinematic chain
 3- Handling If the target is unreachable i.e. if the distance between the root and the target is less than the length of the kinematic chain.
 4- multiple end effector
 5- the human feet be able to move